DAVID WELCH: Please describe enlightenment.

 DAVID: Thank you, Ananda Giri.
 Thank you.

 David Welch: is the founder and CEO of Awaken Global Media and Chief Editor of AWAKEN.com.
 He is the Producer of the award-winning movie “Peaceful Warrior” and a member of the Directors Guild of America and Screen Actors Guild.
-David is a master practitioner of Neuro-linguistic programming, a certified Kundalini Yoga instructor and has a continuous, committed and daily yoga, meditation and Qi gong practice.
+David is a master practitioner of Neuro-linguistic programming, a certified Kundalini Yoga instructor and has a conscious, continuous, committed; daily yoga, meditation and Qi gong practice.